bwohlberg/sporco/docs/source/sporco.cuda.rst

      Coefficient map array (sparse representation)

 .. _cuda_cbpdngrdmsk:
-.. py:function:: cbpdngrdmsk(D, s, w, lmbda, mu, opt, dev=0)
+.. np:function:: cbpdngrdmsk(D, s, w, lmbda, mu, opt, dev=0)

    A GPU-accelerated version of of :class:`.admm.cbpdn.AddMaskSim` used together with :class:`.admm.cbpdn.ConvBPDNGradReg`, providing a spatial mask in the data fidelity term of the functional minimized by this class.
-Multiple images and multi-channel images in input signal `S` are currently not supported.
+Multiple images and multi-channel images in input signal ``S`` are currently not supported.

    Since the spatial mask is implemented via the Additive Mask Simulation